 First, make the pastry dough

-- To the bowl of a food processor, add 4 cups (500g) of all-puspose flour, ⅔ cup (135g) of granulated sugar, ½ teaspoon of baking powder, ¼ teaspoon of fine sea salt, and 2 teaspoons of orange or lemon zest, and pulse to mix the ingredients.
+- To the bowl of a food processor, add 4 cups (500g) of all-purpose flour, 2/3 cup (135g) of granulated sugar, 1/2 teaspoon of baking powder, 1/4 teaspoon of fine sea salt, and 2 teaspoons of orange or lemon zest, and pulse to mix the ingredients.
 Add 1 cup (226g) of cold and cubed unsalted butter and pulse again until you have small, coarse pieces.
+(Photo #1)

-- Add 2 large eggs and a ¼ cup (57g) of whole milk and pulse just a few times until the dough is formed.
+- Add 2 large eggs and a 1/4 cup (57g) of whole milk and pulse just a few times until the dough is formed.
+(Photo #2)

 Next, make the fig filling

-- Place 2 ½ cups (355g) of dried figs in a bowl and fill the bowl with enough hot water to cover them.
-Do the same for ⅔ cup (75g) of raisins and allow both to soak for 30 minutes.
+- Place 2 1/2 cups (355g) of dried figs in a bowl and fill the bowl with enough hot water to cover them.
+Do the same for 2/3 cup (75g) of raisins and allow both to soak for 30 minutes.
+(Photo #1)

-- While the figs and raisins are soaking, add a ¼ cup (35g) of unsalted shelled pistachios, ¼ cup (35g) hazelnuts, ¼ cup (35g) almonds, and ¼ cup (35g) walnuts to a food processor.
-Add 2 ounces (55g) of dark chocolate, ¼ teaspoon of ground cloves, and 1 teaspoon of cinnamon and process until coarsely ground.
+- While the figs and raisins are soaking, add a 1/4 cup (35g) of unsalted shelled pistachios, 1/4 cup (35g) hazelnuts, 1/4 cup (35g) almonds, and 1/4 cup (35g) walnuts to a food processor.
+Add 2 ounces (55g) of dark chocolate, 1/4 teaspoon of ground cloves, and 1 teaspoon of cinnamon and process until coarsely ground.
 Then move it to a larger bowl and set aside.
+(Photo #2)

 - After 30 minutes of soaking, drain and place the figs and raisins on a baking sheet lined with paper towels to dry.
 Remove the stems from the figs and slice them into quarters, then add them along with the raisins and 1 cup (140g) of pitted dried dates to the bowl of a food processor and process until they are finely chopped.
-Add ⅓ cup (35g) of candied orange or lemon peel, ⅓ cup (70g) of apricot preserves, and ¼ cup (55g) of marsala wine to the fig mixture and process until a paste is formed.
+Add 1/3 cup (35g) of candied orange or lemon peel, 1/3 cup (70g) of apricot preserves, and 1/4 cup (55g) of marsala wine to the fig mixture and process until a paste is formed.
+(Photo #3)

 Finally, assemble, bake, and make the glaze

 - Remove the dough from the refrigerator and wait 20 minutes for it to come to room temperature.
 Preheat your oven to 350f and line two baking sheets with parchment paper.
-On a floured surface with a floured rolling pin, roll out one of the dough balls to ¼ inch thick and form a rectangle roughly 18" long by 5" wide.
+On a floured surface with a floured rolling pin, roll out one of the dough balls to 1/4 inch thick and form a rectangle roughly 18″ long by 5″ wide.
 Use a pastry cutter to trim the edges to form straight edges.
+(Photo #1)

 - Glaze.
-Traditional cuccidati are glazed with a mixture of egg white and confectioner's sugar.
-We've opted to use a simpler glaze consisting of powdered sugar and heavy cream.
-Start by mixing the 5 tablespoons of heavy cream with the 2 cups of sugar and if more is needed add just a little bit more cream or water, a teaspoon at a time, until the perfect consistency is achieved.
+Traditional cuccidati are glazed with a mixture of egg white and confectioner’s sugar, however, we’ve taken a simpler approach here and combined powdered sugar with heavy cream.
+Start by mixing 5 tablespoons of the cream with 2 cups of sugar and adjust as needed until the desired consistency is achieved.

-- Flour your surfaces.
-It's really helpful to ensure the work surfaces are adequately floured to prevent the dough from sticking.
-That includes the rolling pin and your hands.
-If the dough is sticking, it's helpful to use a pastry cutter or bench scraper that's also been floured to slide beneath the dough and loosen it from the cutting board.
+- Use bench flour.
+It’s really helpful to flour your surfaces (the rolling pin too!) before working with the dough.
+This will help prevent sticking.
+If the dough sticks, use a pastry cutter or bench scraper that’s also been floured to slide beneath the dough and loosen it from the cutting board.

 Cookies are an important part of any holiday, and Christmas is no exception!
 Here are some of our favorite cookies to make around Christmastime, in addition to the cuccidati.